Books by Mail

 The library will send materials via insured carrier UPS.
 Therefore, users must provide a street address and may not use a post office or similar drop box for library book requests.
 Please provide this information even if you only plan to request electronic delivery.

 The library will pay for shipping books to users.
 Users must pay for the return shipment via insured carrier such as USPS, UPS or Federal Express.
 There is no cost for electronic article/chapter delivery.

-Once the registration is approved, users may request materials by using the "Place Request" tab in Franklin.
+Once the registration is approved, users may request materials by using the "Request it (PennKey)" option in Franklin.
 Only materials from circulating collections, and only those with the status "Available" may be requested using the Books By Mail request choice.
-Books charged out to other users may not be requested through Books By Mail, but users may recall the items using the Recall option, explaining why they need the Penn copy, and email us when you are notified of the item's availability.
+Books charged out to other users may not be requested through Books By Mail, but users may recall the items using the Recall option, explaining why they need the Penn copy, and email us when they are notified of the item's availability.

 Electronic article/chapter delivery